Ok, so I had this weird thing happen.

 I kept picking at it, feeling it, and wondering what the heck was going on.

-Needless to say, I went to the bathroom mirror and was looking at this mega beard follicle sitting squarly on my chin.
+I went to the bathroom mirror and looked at this mega beard follicle sitting squarely on my chin.

-How the hell I didn’t notice it until now was beyond me…
+How the heck I didn’t notice it until now was beyond me.

 It was weird.